squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 If the same Windows-1252-encoded file is compiled with the default code page set to UTF-8 (`rc.exe /c65001`), then the `0xD3` byte in the `.rc` file will be an invalid UTF-8 byte sequence and get replaced with � during preprocessing, and because the code page is UTF-8, the *output* in the `.res` file will also be encoded as UTF-8, so the bytes `0xEF 0xBF 0xBD` (the UTF-8 sequence for �) will be written.

-Things start to get truly bizarre when you add `#pragma code_page` into the mix:
+This is all pretty reasonable, but things start to get truly bizarre when you add `#pragma code_page` into the mix:

 ```c
 #pragma code_page(1252)